So the Recall has started… Now what?

 What if they genuinely don’t know?
 We have sent the information and have had zero response.

-From Temple Daily Telegraph:
+From Temple Daily Telegram:

 City officials responded to the recall plans.